nuvious/QuiCC/Whitepaper.md

 # Conclusion

 In conclusion the connection ID presents a viable vector for use as a covert channel.
 Its high entropy nature makes it ideal for sending encrypted payloads including the public modulus of RSA public keys if out of band key distribution is not possible.
 This provides a channel for use when conventional means of encrypting data is compromised by techniques such as TLS inspection.
-Even if a passive warden can see the connection IDs being exchanged the use of high-entropy encrypted paylods for CIDs will make the covert channel traffic indistinguishable from benign traffic.
+Even if a passive warden can see the connection IDs being exchanged the use of high entropy encrypted payloads for CIDs will make the covert channel traffic indistinguishable from benign traffic.

 # References